 I came across this entry from the 4th grade, I was nine:

 “I am very, very nervous about my math citywide test.
-Why? you ask Belle. [the name I gave my diary evidently].
+Why? you ask Belle.
+[Editor’s note: My diary was French, I guess].
 Because it’s TOMORROW!!
 I hope I get at least a 98Plus above all of the other children (that’s how they mark it). “

 I remember 98+ was the highest score given.
 There was no 100 grade.
 One year, I misread the letter home that included my grade.
 I thought I received a 76 but as it turns out, that was my raw score.
 I had gotten 76 questions out of 76 right, or at least that’s why my third grade teacher explained to me through my loud tears.
 8 year old Nicole was instantly hysterical at the thought of doing poorly on a test.
 Charming, I am sure.